vufind-org/vufind/GOVERNANCE.md

 #### Targeting Pull Requests

-VuFind uses a system of [Git
+VuFind® uses a system of [Git
 branches](https://vufind.org/wiki/development:git-branches) to
 manage releases.
 When creating a pull request, it should be targeted against the appropriate branch.